What is Dolby Atmos? Soundbars and TVs explained

 - Sound can be made big, like an explosion, or small, like a pin drop

 “Dolby Atmos gives content creators much more flexibility,” says Rob.
 “If they’re wanting to deliver that calm and quiet scene, with just subtle bits and moments, they can do that.
 But if they want to bring big explosions across, that works too.”

-Dolby Atmos for the home
+Dolby Atmos at home

 Dolby has a long tradition of bringing its most innovative technology to your TV.
 This trend continues with Dolby Atmos home theatre.

 OLED and NanoCell TVs are engineered to play content mastered in Dolby Atmos.
 The audio giant uses its deep understanding of human audio perception to recreate the experience of overhead speakers and precision audio at home.

 So, how do LG Dolby Atmos TVs work

 - TV encodes the audio signal in Dolby Atmos recorded content

 - Creates a virtualised surround sound using your TV’s speakers

 - Sound feels like it’s coming from the sides and centre of your TV